September 1, 2023

 maximum participation of tribes and parents of Indian children.

-The Indian Education Committee (Parent Advisory Committee) of the Nespelem School District will meet quarterly for the purpose of addressing comments and concerns of parents of Indian children regarding the District's educational programs and activities.
-The meeting agendas are posted and all meetings are open to the public allowing for tribal officials as well as parents of Indian children the opportunity to submit comments and recommendations for consideration.
-The District will schedule a consultation meeting with the Tribes for their input.
+The Indian Education Committee (Parent Advisory Committee) of the Nespelem School District will meet several times a year (i.e. October, January, March & May) for the purpose of addressing comments and concerns of parents of Indian children regarding the District's educational programs and activities.
+This will include acting upon the communities’ preference for method of communication.
+The meeting agendas are posted on the WEB and handed out weekly and all meetings are open to the public allowing for tribal officials as well as parents of Indian children the opportunity to submit comments and recommendations for consideration, who receive an email.
+The District will schedule a consultation meeting with the Tribe for their input.

 In the fall, a questionnaire will be distributed to parents of Indian children and mailed to tribal officials requesting their input and recommendations.
 This questionnaire will allow for additional commentary concerning (1) the needs of their children and the ways in which they can assist them in realizing the benefits of the education programs; (2) the overall operation of the District's education program; and (3) the degree of parental participation allowed in the same.

 Indian parents and Tribal officials will be given notice of any and all meetings dealing with the dissemination of the above-referred questionnaire.
-Notices will be disseminated in the fall semester pertaining to the location of legally posted Board notices.
-The location, date and time of any meeting described above shall be posted in the same manner as a legally posted Board meeting.
+Notices will be disseminated by weekly hand out & email in the fall semester pertaining to the location of legally posted Board notices.
+The location, date and time of any meeting described above shall be posted in the same manner as a legally posted Board meeting on the WEB, emailed and through a weekly handout.

 If participation in the questionnaire results in a low return rate or the established meeting yield low participation by the parents of Indian children and tribal officials, the Nespelem School District will re-evaluate its plan and consult with parents of Indian children and tribal officials on ways to improve and enhance participation in the consultation process.
-The School District may re-locate meetings or times to encourage participation.
+The School District may re-locate meetings or times to encourage participation based on data revealing the tribe’s & families’ preference for method of communication.

 (i) Share relevant information related to Indian children's participation in the LEA's